cheatham1/SoftwareBook/analyses.md

 The two $$b$$-quarks from the top-quark decays will be seen as two jets in the final state.
 Algorithms are used to identify these jets.
-Jets thought to originate from b-quarks are called b-tagged jets.
+Jets thought to originate from $$b$$-quarks are called b-tagged jets.
 Additional jets in $$t \bar t $$ events can originate from gluon radiation.

 Three channels are possible depending on the decays of the $$W$$ bosons: